lgboim/autonomous-ai-research-assistant/README.md

 The script will perform multiple iterations of searching for papers, analyzing them, updating the research state, and generating new research directions.

-## Code Structure

-- `main.py`: The main script that orchestrates the entire research process
-- `arxiv_search.py`: Functions for searching arXiv and extracting paper information
-- `pdf_extraction.py`: Functions for extracting text content from PDF files
-- `claude_analysis.py`: Functions for interacting with the Claude API and analyzing papers
-- `research_state.py`: Functions for managing and updating the research state
-- `utils.py`: Utility functions for JSON handling and text processing

 ## Configuration

 You can adjust the following parameters in `main.py`:

-- `num_iterations`: Number of search-analyze cycles
+- `num_iterations`: Number of search-analyze cycles (default is 5)
-- `papers_per_iteration`: Number of papers to analyze in each iteration
+- `papers_per_iteration`: Number of papers to analyze in each iteration (default is 3)

+## How It Works

+1. The script starts with an initial research state.
+2. It generates a search query based on the current research state.
+3. It searches arXiv for relevant papers using the generated query.
+4. For each selected paper:
+   - It extracts the PDF content.
+   - It uses Claude AI to analyze the paper and generate insights.
+   - It updates the research state based on the analysis.
+5. After analyzing papers, it generates new research directions.
+6. This process repeats for the specified number of iterations.
+7. Finally, it evaluates the overall progress made during the research process.

 ## Contributing